hypernormalisation/zeal/ret_prios.md

 - optimal and suboptimal closing sequences get averaged out
 - differences between overall numbers of casts at given time thresholds get averaged out.

-But... what fight length is required to totally get rid of these effects?
+But... what fight length variance is required to totally get rid of these effects?
 The answer doesn't seem at all obvious to me.
 Are suboptimal cast sequences vs optimal cast sequences periodic?
 If so, over what time interval do they average out?
 Are they instead more localised and in clumps?

 Assuming no haste procs and with a predefined haste-related cooldown usage (Potion of Speed/Hyperspeed Accelerators), the cast sequence at a given fight length, for a given prio, is deterministic, i.e. always the same.